altruios/namshubettulpa/public/namshubettulpa/chapters/errors.md

 Something about an eye.
 A red eye."
 "K::Was there anything else she mentioned?"
-"P::I don't know man, she was talking to herself - then she just left."
+"P::I don't know man, she was talking to herself - then she was gone."
 *Kent nodded, steepling his fingers under his chin* ~How much sleep he had gotten~
-'Too little regardless how much.'
+'K::Too little, regardless how much'
 "K::And you don't remember anything about the walls."
 *The man across from him shook his head*
 "P::Not even a little bit"
-~When Kent told him about how he was just~
+~When Kent told him about how he was just facing the wall~ ~Bewilderment was the response~
-~Facing the wall~
-~Bewilderment was the response~
-~More and more he questioned his sanity~
+~More and more Kent questioned his sanity~
 ~And when he wasn't~
 ~He was becoming deeply troubled by who or what he might be dealing with~ "K::You sure she said something about a redeye?"